tpoisot/tpoisot.github.io/_posts/2012-01-29-sign-your-reviews.md

 ---
 layout: post
 title: How to make the most out of peer-review?
+summary: blog
-summary: Signing your reviews can grant you some long-term benefits.
+chapo: Signing your reviews can grant you some long-term benefits.
 author: Tim
 tags:
 - peer review